-"Auditor" means Johnston Carmichael LLP, or such other entity as is appointed to act as auditor to the Company from time to time.
+"Auditor" means FKF Accounting Limited, or such other entity as is appointed to act as auditor to the Company from time to time.

 "Business Day" means a day on which the London Stock Exchange is open.
-If the London Stock Exchange is closed as a result of a holiday or for any other reason, or there is a holiday elsewhere or other reason which impedes the calculation of the fair market value of the Sub-fund's portfolio of securities or a significant portion thereof, the ACD may decide that any business day shall not be construed as such.
+If the London Stock Exchange is closed as a result of a holiday or for any other reason, or there is a holiday elsewhere or other reason which impedes the calculation of the fair market value of the Company's portfolio of securities or a significant portion thereof, the ACD may decide that any business day shall not be construed as such.

-"Class" or "Classes" means in relation to Shares, means (according to the context) all of the Shares related to a single Sub-fund or a particular class or classes of Share related to a single Sub-fund.
+"Class" or "Classes" means in relation to Shares, means (according to the context) all of the Shares related to the Company or a particular class or classes of Share related to the Company.